 This post has been updated since it was first published and we will continue to make updates as we learn more – so stay tuned!

-Doctor Strange in the Multiverse of Madness is set to release on May 5, 2022 in Australia.
-While you wait, why not check out all the other sci-fi, horror and fantasy films coming our way next year.
+Doctor Strange in the Multiverse of Madness is now in cinemas.
+Why not check out all the other sci-fi, horror and fantasy films coming our way this year.